ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

 ### Tournament rules

 1. The osu!taiko World Cup is a country-based 2 versus 2 team tournament, played on the osu!taiko game mode.
+It begins with a Qualifier stage, followed by a Group stage.
+After the Group stage, the tournament proceeds into a double-elimination bracket starting from the Round of 16
    - Players from countries or territories (as seen on their profile flag) that are under a protectorate or sovereign state may choose to play for that country **if** the country listed on their profile is unable to field enough players to form a valid team.
 Refer to [this article](https://wikipedia.org/wiki/Dependent_territory#Lists_of_dependent_territories) for an overview of the criteria adopted.
 Players that have participated under another country previously may continue to do so.
 2. Beatmap scoring is based on ScoreV2.
 3. The minimum size for a team is 2 players, and the maximum is 6.